 It is also known that on April 10, 1943, his mother received a letter from him.
 He was also returned to Karenko arriving on December 23, 1943.
 His mother received a POW postcard from him in August 1944.

 “Another birthday had gone by which I could not spend with you.

 My greatest worry is of you, mother dear.
 I have not heard from anyone yet, so I have no way of knowing if you are o.k.
 I hope to get some word soon.”

-In October 1944, he was sent to Keelung, Taiwan, and boarded the Oryoku Maru which sailed on October 24 for Moji, Japan, and arrived on October 27.
+In October 1944, he was sent to Keelung, Taiwan, and boarded the Oryoku Maru which sailed on October 24th for Moji, Japan, and arrived on October 27th.
 It is not known where he was held in Japan, but it is known there was a POW in Moji.
-On November 11, he returned to the docks and boarded the Fukuji Maru which carried 354 POWs to Pusan, Korea, where the POWs boarded a train and took a two-day trip to Hoten Camp, Mukden, Manchuria.
+On November 11th, he returned to the docks and boarded the Fukuji Maru which carried 354 POWs to Pusan, Korea, where the POWs boarded a train and took a two-day trip to Hoten Camp, Mukden, Manchuria.
 His mother learned he had been transferred to Mukden in February 1945.
 When he arrived at the camp he was issued a new POW number, 1847.